|April 6th, 2022

 Here are some reasons suggesting why eChecks are preferred more than paper checks-

 eCheck processes get much faster than paper checks as they require fewer steps.
-Apart from it, eChecks are much safer than paper checks and usually come with many security features like authentication, encryption, and digital signature.
+Apart from that, eChecks are much safer than paper checks and usually come with many security features like authentication, encryption, and digital signature.

 Paper checks are more susceptible to human error and malicious activity.
 This is why paper checks usually incur more costs than eChecks.